The Son as Bridegroom

 Revelation 19:7—9 and 21:2, 9 — The marriage of the Lamb.
 The bride has made herself ready.
 The Lamb (the Son) is the Bridegroom.
 The Kingdom setting belongs to the Father.
 Two distinct parties.
 One wedding.

 The Old Testament says Yahuah is the Husband.
 The New Testament calls Yahushua the Bridegroom.
 Trinitarian theology merges them into one figure and loses the distinction.
-But if we separate them — the way the Hebrew language and the Hebrew wedding ceremony separate them — the text becomes coherent.
-The rest of this post shows how.
+But if we separate them --- the way the Hebrew language and the Hebrew wedding ceremony separate them --- the text becomes coherent.
+The rest of this paper shows how.

 The Words English Buried